Go Back Up

 What is employee turnover and what causes it?

-When you lose talented employees, your organization takes a hit.
+Losing talented employees isn’t just frustrating—it’s costly.
+Every resignation means lost productivity and increased hiring expenses.
 Keeping skilled workers around is essential to long-term success.
 So, what can you do to keep your team intact?

-In this article, we'll define and explain the root causes of employee turnover, how to calculate turnover rates, and how to lower them by offering comprehensive benefits.
+So, what’s really driving turnover at your organization?
+In this article, we'll define and explain the root causes of employee turnover.
+We’ll also share how to calculate turnover rates and how to lower them by offering comprehensive benefits.

 Get 11 insider tips on how small employers can retain their best employees.